gryphon/custom_table/README.md

 # Custom Table

-Provides powerful set of functionality for showing tables of data:
+Gem provides powerful set of functionality for showing tables of data:
 * Generated table and filter panel for any model
 * Declare fields that should be displayed, filtered or sorted
 * Customize visible fields for each user